Kikobeats/kikobeats.com/_posts/2018-12-09-writing-documentation.md

 - design
 ---

+> You have to sell what it is you're building in your documentation.
+It's not just describing what it is and how to use it.
+It's about telling interesting stories.
+<cite>Rico Sta.
+Cruz</cite>

 ## Highlights

 - **Write like a human, not a machine**: Don’t be afraid to be funny, creative, and a bit silly.